Describe The Friendship Bench

 Guided by our values of empathy and connection, and anchored in over a decade of rigorous research (including a RCT published in the Journal of American Medical Association, JAMA) we have re-imagined the delivery of evidence-based mental healthcare.

-We deliver the talk therapy and behavioural activation intervention to people with mild to moderate levels of common mental health disorders, such as anxiety and depression, known locally as ‘kufungisisa’- thinking too much.
+We deliver the talk therapy and behavioral activation intervention to people with mild to moderate levels of common mental health disorders, such as anxiety and depression, known locally as ‘kufungisisa’- thinking too much.
 When people visit the Friendship Bench they are screened with a locally validated tool called the Shona Symptom Questionnaire (SSQ-14).
-If a person scores above the cut-off point, they are advised to stay and receive the one-on-one problem solving therapy.
+If a person scores above the cut-off point, they are advised to stay and receive one-on-one problem-solving therapy.

 264 million people suffer from depression globally.
 Depression is the leading cause of disability worldwide.
 In under-resourced communities, there is 1 mental health professional for every 1.5 million people.